preterag/hiring/requisitions/surrealine/brand-design/README.md

    - Transaction history and the ability to withdraw earnings

 5. **Filmmaker Studio**
-   - Submit film idea (“Spark”) with proof-of-concept or preview materials
+   - Submit film idea ("Spark") with proof-of-concept or preview materials
    - Monitor analytics on views, watch time, and revenue

 6. **Admin Dashboard**